niz93/CDCEMU_ALPINE/README.md

 ## Alpine M-Bus library for Arduino

-This is a modified and updated library forked from: https://github.com/Olstyle/MBus
+This is a heavily modified library forked from: https://github.com/Olstyle/MBus

 The changes include:
 * added several new protocol messages, including more detailed changing messages and error messages
-* some minor optimizations
+* introduced interrupts to handle receiving of messages
+* introduced messages specific to Alpine 7909 and potentially other early Alpine headunits
 * reformatted the code to fit the Google c++ styleguide I'm more used to
-* (soon) updated the example file to fit my

-Overall, the library fits on an Atmega8 with a MiniCore package (https://github.com/MCUdude/MiniCore) and was tested with an Alpine 7618R headunit.
+Since commits in October 2023, the library has been developed and tested on Teensy 4.0/4.1.

 ### Other M-Bus references
 * https://github.com/4nykey/rockbox/blob/master/apps/plugins/alpine_cdc.c